tech-srl/code2vec/README.md

 By default, it learns Java source code and predicts Java method names, but it can be easily extended to other languages, since the TensorFlow network is agnostic to the input programming language (see [Extending to other languages](#extending-to-other-languages).
 Contributions are welcome.
 This repo actually contains two model implementations.
-The 1st uses pure TensorFlow and the 2nd uses TensorFlow's Keras.
+The 1st uses pure TensorFlow and the 2nd uses TensorFlow's Keras ([more details](#choosing-implementation-to-use)).

 <center style="padding: 40px"><img width="70%" src="https://github.com/tech-srl/code2vec/raw/master/images/network.png" /></center>